-Starting from the date of the OASIS Notice-to-Proceed, the Contractor shall attain a minimum of $\underline{5}$ task order awards \underline{or} a total task order estimated value of $\underline{\$100M}$ (total estimated value of all task orders inclusive of all options) prior to the exercise of Option I under OASIS.
-This requirement applies to the OASIS program as a whole (e.g. this requirement is $\underline{cumulative}$ across all task orders awarded under the Pool(s) the Contractor has been awarded OASIS contracts under).
+Starting from the date of the OASIS SB Notice-to-Proceed, the Contractor shall attain a minimum of 3 task order awards or a total task order estimated value of \$20M (total estimated value of all task orders inclusive of all options) prior to the exercise of Option I under OASIS SB.

+This requirement applies to the OASIS program as a whole (e.g. this requirement is cumulative across all task orders awarded under the Pool(s) the Contractor has been awarded OASIS SB contracts under).

 In the event a Contractor is on-ramped to the contract after original contract award, the number of expected task order awards to be attained shall be proportionate with the amount of time spent on the contract in the base period.
-For example, if the Contractor is on-ramped to the contract in Year 1, the Contractor would be expected to attain a minimum of 4 task order awards or total task order estimated value of \$80M prior to the exercise of Option I.
+For example, if the Contractor is on-ramped to the contract in Year 1, the Contractor would be expected to attain a minimum of 2 task order awards or total task order estimated value of \$13.3M prior to the exercise of Option I.

-Failure to attain the expected number of task order awards or estimated value prior to the exercise of Option I may result in a Contractor being Off-Ramped (See Section H.16.).
+Failure to attain the expected number of task order awards or estimated value prior to the exercise of Option I may result in a Contractor being Off-Ramped (See Section H.16.); the minimum requirements of this section may be waived at the sole discretion of the OASIS SB Contracting Officer.